YACS-RCOS/yacs/README.md

 Pervious versions provided data for courses across multiple semesters, however this functionality has been removed (for now).
 Only information for the current registration semester will be provided.

-The API provides three endpoints for accessing catalog data, and all data is available in JSON format.
+The API provides four endpoints for accessing catalog data, and all data is available in JSON format.

 ### Schools
 * `/api/v5/schools.json`